developed by OceanDataLab

 # Download the bundle

-# Decompress it in the directory where you store IDF files (the "data" directory)
+# Extract its content in the directory where you store IDF files (the "data" directory)

 # Regenerate the SEAScope index